-II.B.1.
+- II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) II.B.1.a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in medical microbiology with either medical microbiology certification by the ABPath or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core) - II.B.1.a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in pediatric pathology with either pediatric pathology certification by the ABPath or possess qualifications judged acceptable to the Review Committee.
+(Core)

+II.B.2.Faculty members must:II.B.2.a)be role models of professionalism; (Core)II.B.2.b)demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)